-The New York State Public Service Commission's ("Commission") Electric Safety Standards adopted on January 5, 2005 in Case 04-M-0159, with subsequent revisions issued on July 21, 2005, December 15, 2008, and July 21, 2010 (collectively referred to herein as the "Safety Standards" or "Order"), requires electric utilities in New York State to test annually all of their publicly accessible transmission and distribution facilities for stray voltage and to inspect their electric facilities every five years.
+The New York State Public Service Commission's ("Commission") Electric Safety Standards adopted on January 5, 2005 in Case 04-M-0159, with subsequent revisions issued on July 21, 2005, and December 15, 2008 (collectively referred to herein as the "Safety Standards" or "Order"), requires electric utilities in New York State to test annually their publicly accessible transmission and distribution facilities for stray voltage and to inspect their electric facilities on a five year cycle.

-This report describes Niagara Mohawk Power Corporation's d/b/a National Grid ("National Grid" or "Company") stray voltage detection program and facility inspection program conducted for the 12-month period ended December 31, 2011.
+This report describes Niagara Mohawk Power Corporation's d/b/a National Grid ("Niagara Mohawk" or "Company") stray voltage detection program and facility inspection program conducted for the 12-month period ended December 31, 2012.